 As a result, the job market may not be as wide-open as it appears at first glance.
 In short, don’t assume that your job search is any more difficult than any other job seeker.
 When you see hundreds of job openings online, you may think that there are tons of opportunities.
 However, that is not always the case.
 The fact is that you’re all competing for a finite pool of available jobs.
 For that reason, you need to try extra hard when you’re seeking a new role.

-As you see from the graphic above – A typical job opening receives nearly 250 resumes.
+As you see from the graphic above: a typical job opening receives nearly 250 resumes.
 Out of those candidates looking for a job, four to six will be called for an interview.
 And, as you know all too well, usually only one person will be given an offer.

 It’s also important to recognize that the job market has changed.
 Decades ago, employers would hire candidates with the intention of employing them for life.
 They viewed those hires as long-term investments.
 That meant that they could take a chance on a new hire, train that person, and get a return on their investment over time.

 These days, that dynamic has changed dramatically.
 Most employees move from job to job throughout their careers.
 Companies are no longer as loyal to their employees as they once were.
 Because of that changed relationship, employers need to get an immediate return from their hiring investment.
 So, put simply, they look for perfection.

 That’s led them to become ever more selective about who they hire.
 They need to know that you can provide immediate value to the firm.
 For that reason, you need to take extra measures to demonstrate your skill-set when you’re applying for jobs.
 Showcasing the unique talents that you have should be your number one priority.